"All she can say is 'Nyu', so let's call her that."

 - Gollum from Lord of the Rings, because of the noise he made in his throat, and Níniel (meaning "tear-maiden") in The Silmarillion, after losing her memory.

-- A Song of Ice and Fire has Hodor, the lovable simpleton stable boy.
-His only word is "Hodor".
-People assumed that that is his name, but it's revealed that his real name is Walder, but since he only said Holdor, that's what everyone calls him.
+- A Song of Ice and Fire has Hodor, the lovable simpleton stable hand whose only word is "Hodor".
+Later on, Old Nan reveals that his real name is Walder, which she thinks is what he's trying to say, but few people even remember him having another name.

 - A partial example from Discworld is Hodgesaargh the falconer from the kingdom of Lancre.
 He speaks normally, but that's what he says whenever asked for his name (thanks to one of his overzealous falcons trying to attack him): "I'm Hodges... aargh!".